Westminster-Astronomical-Society/resources_for_astronomers/resources_for_astronomers/CDS_SIMBAD.md

 ## Query by coordinates

 You can query SIMBAD by coordinates and a search radius.
+You can search a single coordinate or a list of coordinates from a text file with one coordinate per line.
+For large queries the CDS X-match service is faster.

-**The following formats are allowed:**
+**The following coordinate formats are allowed:**

 HMS DMS
 : 16 41 41.6 +36 27 40.7